lalalune/lalalune/README.md

-### Hi there 👋
+### Hi there 👋 I'm Moon 🌙

 <img src="moon.jpg" width="100%" />

-I go by Moon on the Internet.
-I'm a full-stack engineer and product designer with a passion for building things that make a difference.
+Full-stack engineer, entrepreneur and product designer with a passion for building things that make a difference.

 I'd love to work with other people on autonomous agents.
 Get in touch if you're interested!